kapetan-io/querator/doc/adr/0016-queue-partitions.md

 either full, or wait for next produce.
 Since logical partitions are the point of sync, we can still preform some optimizations on producing and consuming as the LQ knows how many items are in each partition.

+### Partition Backend Storage Assignment
+Separate from partition assignment to Logical Queues is the assignment of partitions to backend data storage systems.
+To handle the management and distribution of partitions across backend data storage, I propose adding a `/queue.rebalance` API.
+This API would allow users to increase or decrease the number of partitions and re-balance them across all configured backend data storage instances.

 ## Scenarios
 The implementation of the proposal in this ADR allows the possible operational scenarios